 Do you daydream about traveling the world?
 Or maybe just fantasizing about a vacation to the destination of your dreams?
 Well, the good news is you don’t need to have a money tree growing in your backyard, but you do need to get creative when it comes to managing your finances and working with what you got.
 Sure, that sounds easy but how do you actually do it?
-How to save money when traveling abroad?
+How to save money when traveling abroad and not go broke?
 This is one of the most common questions people ask me and here I’ll share a few tips I learned throughout my journeys.
 Let’s start!

 Get a credit card that won’t charge any fees abroad

 Getting a credit/debit card that won’t be charged every time you make a transaction abroad isn’t that difficult as many people think.
 For some reason, these cards aren’t heavily advertised by banks and hence, a lot of people don’t even know that they exist.
-Some popular choices include the Fingerhut credit card, the Chase Sapphire Preferred card, and the Charles Schwab debit card.
+Some popular credit card affiliate programs include the Fingerhut credit card, the Chase Sapphire Preferred card, and the Charles Schwab debit card.
 The last one even refunds you in a case if a foreign ATM charges your account by depositing a sum into your account at the end of the month.

-Set up a “travel savings account”
+Set up a travel savings account

 And keep it inaccessible from your internet banking so you don’t get tempted to spend the money you’ve been saving for traveling.
 Make sure that the only way to access the money by personally visiting the bank.
 You’d be surprised by just how effective this simple strategy is.
 I do it all the time and it works great for me.

 Book Your Stay Smartly